 carbon dioxide can't leave the body

-If untreated, this can damage a baby's brain and other organs.
+If untreated, in time this can damage a baby's brain and other vital organs.

 How Is Respiratory Distress Syndrome Diagnosed?

-A doctor will suspect RDS in a premature baby who has trouble breathing soon after
+Health care providers will suspect RDS in a premature baby who has trouble breathing

 X-ray of the lungs can confirm the diagnosis.